Medically reviewed by Mary Lucas, RN

 Traction devices.
 The evidence for penile-lengthening traction devices is only somewhat better.
-One study found the use of a penis stretcher called the Andro-Penis® could add 0.7 inches to the length of a flaccid penis after six months of use for at least four hours per day (or ideally six hours).
+One study found the use of a penis stretcher called the Andro-Penis® could add 0.7 inches to the length of a soft penis after six months of all day use (or at least four to six hours a day).

 Yes, you read that right.
 That’s roughly 720 hours of having your penis in traction for a gain of about one-half an inch.
 So, maybe if you’re not going anywhere for a long while, this could work.

-Using penis stretching exercises or devices may be fun, for a little while.
+Using penis exercises or devices for stretching may be fun, for a little while.
 They may even get you off.
-But the evidence for them actually making your dick bigger is lacking.
+But the evidence for them actually working to make your dick bigger is lacking.